 1800RESPECT - 1800 RESPECT is the national family violence and sexual assault counselling service.

-Lifeline - Lifeline provides crisis support services.
+Lifeline - Lifeline provides crisis support services and suicide prevention.

 Mensline Australia - Mensline Australia provide counselling support for men to help deal with relationship problems in a practical and effective way.

 Relationships Australia - Support groups and counselling on relationships, and for abusive and abused partners.

 Kids Helpline - Kids Helpline is a free, private and confidential, telephone and online counselling service specifically for young people aged up to 25.

 The Butterfly Foundation - provide personalised and confidential support for people with eating disorders and body image issues